servicetitan/Stl.Fusion/README.md

 just once per call result, it's just a single extra message per call, which is sent after "call result" message.

-So invalidation-aware client precisely knows when every cached result is consistent.
+Any invalidation-aware client knows precisely whether any result it caches is consistent or not.
-And this allows it to simply eliminate every call which "hits" a consistent result - thus eliminating the need for a network round trip at all.
+This allows it to instantly respond to a call which "hits" a consistent result - what's the point for making a network round trip if you know for sure you already have the right value to return?
 **And that's how Fusion solves network chattiness problem.**

-Finally, such a client behaves like any other Fusion service - so the results it produces become dependencies of local Fusion services calling it.
+Finally, such clients act as "normal" Fusion services - the results they produce become dependencies of other Fusion-backed calls.
+So if you write a client-side method like this one:

-Now, imagine your client-side Fusion-based service has this function:
 ```
 string GetUserName(id)
     => (await userServiceClient.GetUser(id)).Name;
 ```
-any result it produces becomes dependent on a remote result of `userServiceClient.GetUser(id)`, so they'll auto-invalidate once their remote dependencies will.
+Any result it produces becomes dependent on a remote result of `userServiceClient.GetUser(id)`, so it will auto-invalidate as soon as its remote dependency will.
 **And that's what powers all real-time UI updates in Fusion apps.**

 > [Lot traceability](https://en.wikipedia.org/wiki/Traceability) is probably the